City Bank (Minneapolis, MN)

 Newspaper Excerpt

-The City Bank...suspended payments this morning, pending an examination.
+The City Bank ... suspended payment this morning, pending examination

 Source